dengel29/fyi-v2/src/posts/aws-lambda-postgres-pt-1.md

 A smoke test just a simple test to see if things are working as expected.
 The logic of our only function runs Sequelize’s `db.authenticate()` function and prints whether it successfully connects or not.

 To test, we’ll run `sls offline` which now starts a local mock of our serverless function.
 We can visit http://localhost:3000/dev/test to see if our function is successful.
 And if everything was followed correctly, you should see “Connection successful” or whatever your success message in the function was in the browser.

-However, if you were to run `sls deploy` and try this in production, it would fail because 1) we don’t have a production database and 2) AWS Lambda can’t speak Postgres without a little extra configuration.
+But, if you were to run `sls deploy` at this point and try this in production, it would fail because
+1. we don’t have a production database and,
+2. AWS Lambda can’t speak Postgres without some more extra configuration.

 That’s what we’ll do in the [next post](/blog/part-2-connecting-aws-lambda-to-a-postgres-db/), as well as separating our environments.